The Disney Liberty Bell replica

 Running from June 1975 through September 1976, Disney employed a novel workforce education program, auditioning children ages 15 to 17 from area schools to act as parade cast members.
 Students received a half-hour credit and $7.40 per parade.
 Participating in an average of 23 performances, each child earned $170.20 for nine weeks of work.

-The brainchild of Bob Jani, Disney’s V.P. of entertainment, America on Parade starts with Goofy, Mickey and Donald bringing to life Archibald Willard’s classic Revolutionary fife and drum regimen — Goofy banging on a washbasin with spoons.
+The brainchild of Bob Jani, Disney’s V.P. of entertainment, America on Parade starts with Goofy, Mickey and Donald bringing to life Archibald Willard’s classic Revolutionary fife and drum regimen.
+For an extra folksy touch, Goofy bangs on a washbasin with spoons.

 And it only gets weirder from there.